 b) Contract with a broker

-This distinction may seem small, but is important.
+This distinction may seem small, but it is important.
 For the most part, the creditworthiness of an invoice is determined by the payor.
 In this case, the payor is the broker.
 This type of transaction has a much higher risk for the factoring company.
 We have found that these transactions are very difficult to finance successfully.

 There are ways to limit the risk and handle these transactions.
 However, they require substantial cooperation from your brokers and your willingness to take a lower advance.

-5. Advantages
+5. Advantages of factoring

 Factoring has several advantages over conventional financing lines.
-The following are the most important benefits.
+The following are the most important benefits:

 a) Improves cash flow quickly